 Johnson, Koepka open strong as Woods gets off to even start

-The ball rolled around the left edge of the cup, inches from a hole-in-one.

-Or were they cheering because Tiger Woods teed off on the hole ahead of them?
+Or were they cheering because Woods teed off on the hole ahead of them?

 “I was kind of debating whether they were yelling for me or him,” Johnson said with a smile.

-Woods might have expected better after hitting nine of 14 fairways.
-He just never gave himself many chances.

-“One of those days where I just kept having the half-club and was never able to fully swing at it and having to hit little softies in there, control my flight, maneuver the golf ball,” Woods said.

-Tway, Taylor and Lovemark all need to play well to make sure they are among the top 100 who advance to the next event at the TPC Boston.
-Tway and Lovemark are ranked in the mid-80s, while Taylor is at No. 112.
+O’Hair isn’t alone in the urgency to play well.
+The top 100 advance to the second stage next week at the TPC Boston, with the top 70 going to the BMW Championship and the top 30 making it to East Lake in Atlanta for the Tour Championship.

+Tway and Lovemark are in the mid-80s in the FedEx Cup, while Taylor is at No. 112.

 Tway began his week playing in a charity event with good friend Morgan Hoffmann, who is coping with muscular dystrophy.
 Hoffmann is a reminder of how far players can go with the FedEx Cup points quadrupled in the playoffs.